lukesgood/minio_lab_k8s/minio-operator-workshop/modules/03-tenant-deployment/README.md

 ---

-**🎉 Outstanding!** You've successfully deployed a MinIO Tenant and observed the entire provisioning process in real-time.
-You now have a fully functional S3-compatible object storage system running in Kubernetes.
+**🎉 Outstanding!** You've successfully deployed a MinIO Tenant using official methods and observed the entire provisioning process in real-time.
+You now have a fully functional S3-compatible object storage system running with official MinIO components.
 In the next module, we'll learn how to interact with it using the MinIO client and perform basic operations.